boldingd/EclipsePhaseContent/SkywardsCollective.md

 > **Bauble**: Usually it's a task-setting working group, sometimes it's a public vote.
 > *Égalité* has a bunch of work-groups responsible for different parts of the hab, for example, and they publish task lists.

-Member cooperatives generally opt for low labor requirements over high productive output: they broadly use the same types of automated resource-extraction and minifacturing that other societies use, but they generally don't supplement it with transhuman labor.
+Member collectives generally opt for low labor requirements over high productive output: they broadly use the same types of automated resource-extraction and minifacturing that other societies use, but they generally don't supplement it with transhuman labor.
-Each member of the cooperative is granted a portion of the resources (feed-stock and energy) produced by the collective, public fabber time to produce their needs and wants, and housing on their habitats; their obligations in turn are minimal, besides surrendering all capital and answering any labor requirement.
+Each member of the collective is granted a portion of the resources (feed-stock and energy) produced by the collective, public fabber time to produce their needs and wants, and housing on their habitats; their obligations in turn are minimal, besides surrendering all capital and answering any labor requirement.

-Each habitat in the cooperative is administered as an ad-hoc direct-democracy.
+Each habitat in the collective is administered as an ad-hoc direct-democracy.
 They use on-line polling of the entire hab population to make major decisions, while members form "working groups" to make smaller decisions and tackle ongoing tasks and problems.
 They prefer ad-hoc forms of social-organization and decision-making to fixed institutions and rules, using votes to make decisions on a case-by-case basis, creating working-groups as the need arises, and dissolving them when the issue is resolved.
-In principle, the cooperative attempts to keep the number and duration of working-groups to a minimum; in practice, most habitats establish a certain number of permanent working-groups, with set internal structures, to tackle important concerns like hab-maintenance or civil justice.
+In principle, the collective attempts to keep the number and duration of working-groups to a minimum; in practice, most habitats establish a certain number of permanent working-groups, with set internal structures, to tackle important concerns like hab-maintenance or civil justice.

 > **anarcat**: This is one of the potential fault-lines for this society, I think.
 > Despite their best efforts, they've got the seeds for power groups and power-holders — the potential for high-rep members of this-or-that working-group to start treating some-or-other aspect of hab maintenance as their own little fiefdom.